 - Refrain from saying things about others privately you wouldn’t tell them face to face.

 4. FREE THE CHILDREN – CRAIG KIELBURGER

-While working with one of my favorite people, my friend and mentor, Lenette Freeman, we learned about this amazing young leader’s story.
-Craig, a 12 year old kid, read a headline that changed the trajectory of his life and countless others since.
+While working with one of my favorite people, my friend and mentor, Lenette Freeman, we learned about this fantastic young leader’s story.
+Craig, a 12-year-old kid, read a headline that changed the trajectory of his life and countless others since.
 “Battled Child Labor, Boy, 12, Murdered.”
-This book details the story of both Craig and the boy, Iqbal Masih and how he went on to start a human-rights organization.
-From a small group meeting at a lunch table to a world-wide organization mobilizing hundreds of thousands of kids and adults across the world, Free the Children is an amazing story.
+This book details the story of Craig and the boy, Iqbal Masih, and how he started a human-rights organization.
+From a small group meeting at a lunch table to a worldwide organization mobilizing hundreds of thousands of kids and adults worldwide, Free the Children is a fantastic story.

 I had an opportunity to meet Craig and others from the Free the Children organization and follow their work over the years.
 I continue to be motivated by their work, resolve and never-ending mission in fighting for human rights.

 I was admittedly embarrassed when I first learned about this book as a non-traditional college student in a communication class at Ball State University.
 I could not believe I had never heard of Greenleaf or his extensive work in this space, really as a pioneer.

 Servant Leadership theory, at its core, focuses on serving first in leadership.
 It draws a sharp contrast between leader-first and servant-first mentalities.
 I was attracted to the idea that while those served to grow and succeed, so does the servant leader.
 When placing others first, you aren’t neglecting yourself.
 When people grow, organizations grow, and leaders grow.

 6. LINCOLN ON LEADERSHIP – DONALD T. PHILLIPS